libertyernie/CrosspostSharp/README.md

 * Potentially sensitive material
 * Include image (image will be included as media in the tweet)
-* Append link (link will be appended to the tweet; this also lets ArtSync find the tweet later and show it to you)
+* Append link (link will be appended to the tweet; this also lets ArtSync find the tweet later and show you a link)

+Updating/deleting tweets is not supported; go to Twitter if you want to delete a tweet.

 Settings
 --------